-- (a) small or micro-cap buyouts in the form of debt and equity and preferred stock in both the US and Europe; - (b) Spruceview Capital Partners the Company's asset management business based in the US; and - (c) US real estate.
+(a) small or micro-cap buyouts in the form of debt and equity and preferred stock in both the US and Europe; and (b) US real estate.

 The Company has no direct employees.
-For its services, the Investment Adviser receives a management fee as described in Note 10.
+For its services, the Investment Adviser receives a management fee as described in Note 11.
 The Company has no ownership interest in the Investment Adviser.
-During the period under review, the Company was administered by Northern Trust International Fund Administration Services (Guernsey) Limited.
+During the period under review, the Company was administered by Northern Trust International Fund Administration Services (Guernsey) I imited.

-2. Basis of Accounting and Material Accounting Policy Information
+2. Basis of Accounting and Material Accounting Policies